 Quality information also supports good communication.
 Too often the message may not reflect reality demonstrating a disconnection of crisis managers and communicators.
 The crisis communications team and the crisis management team should be coordinated centrally to successfully drive well-prepared plans on both sides.
 This should support and drive the integration of the facts with the messages to ensure they are relevant and timely.

 A crisis centre is often a noisy, tense and scratchy location where no one is actually listening to anyone else, let alone listening to the noise beyond, from the staff, the public and the media at large.

 The greatest skill any crisis leader can have is listening.
 Hearing what is being said, what is behind the words; picking up on nuance and trend; hearing the silence, cacophony or crescendo.
 Too often crisis teams fail to really listen to what is around them and miss the mood.
 They fail to recognise the swing of views or simply the scale of noise and this impacts the efficacy of their response.

 FIVE: Rehearse?
 Rehearse!
 Rehearse.

 Crisis management exercises need to be credible and as realistic as possible.
-It needs to simulate the complexity of the crisis arena by speed, pressure, uncertainty and survival challenging decisions.
+It needs to simulate the complexity of the crisis arena through speed, pressure, uncertainty and survival challenging decisions.
 As the mantra goes, “Train hard, fight easy”.
 Crisis experience is essential to success, so rehearse and rehearse again.

-Evidence from analysis of past incidents demonstrates that well-prepared companies bounced back stronger and faster compared to those who are unprepared, and their whose value diminished rapidly and for a prolonged period.
+Evidence from analysis of past incidents demonstrates that well-prepared companies bounced back stronger and faster compared to those who are unprepared, and whose value diminished rapidly and for a prolonged period.